 And for those looking to climb steep and technical rocks, soft shoes with an aggressive downturn could be a good fit.
 We prefer rubber around the toe area as well.

-When it comes to bouldering, you want to think no further than soft shoes with an aggressive downturn.
+to bouldering, you want to think no further than soft shoes with an aggressive downturn.
 You need to feel those footholds as you toe your way up.
 And your toes need to move freely so they can stick to those incuts on overhanging walls.

 In other words, ensure you have generous rubber in the toe and heel areas.
 A round heel cap should come in handy, too, as is a hybrid closure (slipper closure with a Velcro strap).

 Note: You don’t want to be going all-in when you’re just getting started bouldering.
 If you’re taking training classes, for instance, we recommend wearing stiff shoes with a flat downturn.
 That’s until your feet are strong enough to be housed in a soft, aggressively downturned footwear.

 HOW WE SEPARATED THE WHEAT FROM THE CHAFF

 No, it wasn’t just a matter of guesswork.
 We analyzed various factors in our review process.

 Firstly, we consulted leading industry sites, including SwitchBackTravel and WalkJogRun.
 Then we narrowed down to top manufacturers.
 Different shoe features played a role, too, such as breathability, flexibility, weight, comfort, etc. Last but not least, we took a trip to the big-box sites like Amazon to see what real buyers had to say.

 Why did we do that?
 For you, our esteemed reader.
 Just so you can make an informed buying decision, considering there are a lot of different brands and models out there, making it difficult to find the best climbing shoes for your style.